 Anthony’s contributions have been woven into every initiative at HELP—from organizing scholarships, supporting teachers, and volunteering programmes to the broader community development work.
 His vision and dedication profoundly shaped the way we continue our work.
 In tribute to Anthony, we are pleased to have launched the “Anthony Lunch Memorial Scholarship for Postgraduate Studies in Nepal.”
 This initiative is our way of honoring his legacy and ensuring his contributions are remembered for generations.
 You can contribute to this effort at Anthony Lunch Legacy Fund.
 For more details on Anthony Lunch and his work, please see the tribute published by Oxford University Yacht Club: In Memoriam: Anthony Lunch.

-We extend our gratitude to Mr. Norchung Lama, Principal of Yangrima School, and Purna Gautam, Principal of Melamchigaon School, and Dr. Bidyanath Koirala, for providing us with initial guidance and encouragement.
+We extend our gratitude to our initial founding members and the local communities and schools who welcomed us.
 The invaluable support we have received from the Mondo Foundation—including Anthony Lunch, Hirsh Cashdan, and Andrew Alright—has been the backbone of HELP’s journey.
 We also acknowledge the trust and support of Stephen Carrick-Davies, Anna Brian, and Matthew Band, whose contributions have been enormously important.

 We are equally grateful for the enduring support of our friends in Denmark—from the late Frank Kroyer to Jytte Svendsen—who have stood with us since the beginning.
 Many indirect opportunities and partnerships, such as our collaboration with GoGlobal Vermont, were made possible through our connection with Dr. Nina Meyerhof.